Homelessness and Poverty Toolkit

 This blank chart for Planning Service-Learning helps youth prepare for who does what for maximum service and learning impact

-Hold a community closet-cleaning day and encourage a large group of people to donate old clothes, furniture and other items to a local collection agency or homeless shelter.
-Contact organizations before the event to find out what is need.
+- Hold a community closet-cleaning day and encourage a large group of people to donate old clothes, furniture and other items to a local collection agency or homeless shelter.
+Contact organizations before the event to find out what is needed.
 Publicize these needs and assist people with moving and transport.

 Ways to use quotes with youth: Use it to spark conversation.
 Write about its meaning or do research on the person or topic.
 Represent the quote visually and display in social media.
 Tell whether you agree or disagree with the quote.
 Rewrite it to speak for you.